🚨 Applications for our Winter School with Microsoft are now open! Learn more and apply.

-Interested in receiving high school credit?
-We are accredited by WASC (Western Association of Schools and Colleges) and can provide high school credit with your high school’s approval.
-Students from more than 100 high schools in the U.S. received credit last year for completing the course and you can too with your school's approval.
+This course is accredited by the Western Association of Schools and Colleges (WASC) and approved by the University of California A-G as a college preparatory course.
+Students from more than 150 high schools in the U.S. received credit last year for completing the course and you can too with your school's approval.
 To see if you can receive credit, please email us, and we will send more information.

 Diversifying STEM is at the heart of what we do.
-Full scholarships are available for students with financial need and from traditionally underrepresented backgrounds in STEM.
+Full and partial scholarships are available for students with financial need and those from traditionally underrepresented backgrounds in STEM.
 High school students and early undergraduates will be prioritized.